ihsanberahim/CursorDocs/laravel/docs.md

     ->create();
 ```

-You may provide a closure based state transformation if your state change requires access to the related model:
+You may provide a closure-based state transformation if your state change requires access to the related model:

 ```php
 $user = User::factory()